DJRHails/hails.info/src/assets/hero/hero.md

 # **HAILS**.info

-Studying [Artificial Intelligence](#ai) at Imperial College London.
+Studying [Artificial Intelligence](#) at Imperial College London.

-Always open to new opportunities to develop.
+Always looking for new opportunities to develop.